malinovvski/malinovvski.github.io/_posts/2025-04-09-ctflearn-milkbestfriend.md

 I start by downloading the image file `oreo.jpg` from the link provided by the challenge author.

 # 2. Initial String Analysis
- <br>I run the strings command to extract printable character sequences from the image file:</br>
+ <br>I run the strings command to extract printable character sequences from the image file: